You are here

 What is AMR?

-Who is at risk of being impacted by AMR?
+Who can be impacted by AMR?

 What is the global impact of AMR?

 - Review on Antimicrobial Resistance.
 Tackling drug-resistant infections globally: final report and recommendations.
 May 2016.
-Available at: https://amr-review.org/sites/default/files/160525_Final%20paper_with%20cover.pdf Last accessed August 2018.
+Available at: https://amr-review.org/sites/default/files/160525_Final%20paper_with%20cover.pdf Last accessed March 2020.

 - The World Bank.
 By 2050, drug-resistant infections could cause global economic damage on par with 2008 financial crisis.
 September 20 2016.
-Available at: http://www.worldbank.org/en/news/press-release/2016/09/18/by-2050-drug-resistant-infections-could-cause-global-economic-damage-on-par-with-2008-financial-crisis Last accessed August 2018.
+Available at: http://www.worldbank.org/en/news/press-release/2016/09/18/by-2050-drug-resistant-infections-could-cause-global-economic-damage-on-par-with-2008-financial-crisis Last accessed March 2020.